-Commit to improving ethnic diversity in all sectors of business, politics and media through
+Commit to improving ethnic diversity in all sectors of business, politics and media through schemes encouraging BME recruitment, mentoring and promotion.

-Commit to offering of shari'ah compliant student loans to make higher and further education accessible to British Muslims; support the growth of the shari'ah compliant financial services industry.
+Commit to offering shari'ah compliant student loans to make higher and further education accessible to British Muslims; support the growth of the shari'ah compliant financial services industry.